The European Section has three objectives:

 - It is also fundamental that the students be interested in the life sciences, since they will work a part of the French SVT or SES program (Life and Earth Sciences) in English.

 - They should be motivated, ready to take on a greater work load and demonstrate interest in questions of current events.

 Organisation of Education

-- Specifically, beginning in the 10th year, students follow the same academic path as their colleagues in the same level, and benefit from 1 hour of History and Geography in Portuguese (in other words, a total of 5 hours in the Portuguese language, per week).
+- Specifically, beginning in the 10th year, students follow the same academic path as their colleagues in the same level, and benefit from additional hours of English and SVT or SES in English (in other words, a total of 6 ½ hours in the English language, per week).

 - Students in the 12th year complete:

 - On one hand, the obligatory exams which correspond to the area in which they are enrolled.

 - On the other hand, an exam specifically about the SVT or SES program (an oral exam in English).